Eloy Jiménez Player Props: White Sox vs. Braves

 Eloy Jiménez At The Plate

+- He has homered in 20.0% of his games this season, and 4.7% of his plate appearances.

-- In 47.5% of his games this season, Jimenez has driven in at least one run.
-In 11 of those games (18.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 46.7% of his games this season, Jimenez has tallied at least one RBI.
+In 11 of those games (18.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.